github/docs/content/actions/using-workflows/events-that-trigger-workflows.md

 {% data reusables.actions.branch-requirement %}

 Runs your workflow when a milestone in the workflow's repository is created or modified.
 For more information about milestones, see "[AUTOTITLE](/issues/using-labels-and-milestones-to-track-work/about-milestones)."
-For information about the milestone APIs, see "[AUTOTITLE](/graphql/reference/objects#milestone)" in the GraphQL API documentation or "[AUTOTITLE](/rest/issues#milestones)" in the REST API documentation.
+For information about the milestone APIs, see "[AUTOTITLE](/graphql/reference/objects#milestone)" in the GraphQL API documentation or "[AUTOTITLE](/rest/issues#milestones)."

 If you want to run your workflow when an issue is added to or removed from a milestone, use the `milestoned` or `demilestoned` activity types for the [`issues`](#issues) event instead.